Tomas Espedal

 Tomas Espedal (born 12 November 1961) is a Norwegian writer.

 Espedal was born in Bergen.
 He made his literary debut in 1988 with the novel En vill flukt av parfymer.
 His novel Gå.
-Eller kunsten å leve et vilt og poetisk liv from 2006 was nominated for the Nordic Council's Literature Prize.
+Eller kunsten å leve et vilt og poetisk liv (English: Go.
+The Art of Living a Wild and Poetic Life) from 2006 was nominated for the Nordic Council's Literature Prize.
 He was awarded the Norwegian Critics Prize for Literature for 2009 for his novel Imot kunsten (notatbøkene).

 In 2018 he issued the novel Elsken, and he was portrayed in the film Jeg vil bo i mitt navn, directed by Lars Erlend Tubaas Øymo.